Zanna-ResearchTeam/python-embedding/README.md

 reshaping of the input happens in python code.
 Similarly the ouput is flattenned (in Fortran order) before being copied to y's memory.

+To run the code with the nn you also need to
+- create a conda environment using the provided environment.yaml
+- download the subgrid package (where the structure of the nn is defined) from Laure's repository and add /mypath/ to your PYTHONPATH if subgrid is in /mypath/
+- You will also need to update the MakeFile to put the correct paths for python and numpy